-Figure 10-1 Security orchestration process
+Figure 11-1 Security orchestration process

-Table 10-1 Procedure
+Table 11-1 Procedure

-ble 10-1 Frocedure
+iable 11-1 Procedure

 No. Operation Description

 1 Enabling a Workflow A workflow determines how a playbook responds to threats when it is triggered.
 SecMaster provides some preconfigured workflows, such as WAF one-click unblocking, HSS alert synchronization, and alert metric extraction.

 Workflows can be enabled in the following scenarios:

 Scenario 1: Using a workflow of the initial version The initial version (V1) of a workflow is automatically enabled.

 Scenario 2: Using a workflow of a custom version You can copy the initial version of a workflow and edit it to create a custom workflow version.
 To enable a custom workflow version, take the following steps:

 1. Copy a workflow version.

 2. Edit and submit the workflow version.

 3. Review the workflow version.

 4. Enable the workflow.

 No. Operation Description 2 Enabling a Playbook A playbook describes how SecMaster handles a type of security issues.
 Playbooks express security operations process of SecMaster in the entire security orchestration system.
-By default, SecMaster provides playbooks such as Fetching indicator from alert, Synchronization of HSS alert status, and Automatic closing of repeated alerts.
-The initial version (V1) of the playbooks has been activated.
-You only need to enable them.
-If you need to edit a playbook, you can copy the initial version and edit it.
 SecMaster provides some preconfigured playbooks such as Fetching Indicator from alert, Synchronization of HSS alert status, and Automatic disabling of repeated alerts.
 Most preconfigured playbooks are enabled by default.
-The following playbooks are enabled by default: HSS alarm status synchronization, automatic notification of high-risk alarms, association between application defense alarms and historical handling information, automatic closure of repeated alarms, association between network defense alarms and historical handling information, automatic notification of high-risk vulnerabilities, association between identity defense alarms and historical handling information, alarm IP address metric marking, and association of HSS alarms with historical handling details Playbooks can be enabled in the following scenarios: Scenario 1: Using a playbook of the initial version The initial version (V1) of a playbook is activated by default.
+The following playbooks are enabled by default: HSS alert status synchronization, automatic notification of high-risk vulnerabilities, historical handling information associated with host defense alarms, SecMaster and WAF address group association policy, historical handling information associated with application defense alarms, historical handling information associated with network defense alarms, automatic closure of repeated alarms, and alarm IP metric marking Asset protection status statistics notification, automatic alarm statistics notification, and automatic high-risk alarm notification If you want to use a playbook that is not enabled, you can enable the initial version of the playbook (V1, activated by default), or modify the playbook and then enable it.
+Playbooks can be enabled in the following scenarios: Scenario 1: Using a playbook of the initial version The initial version (V1) of a playbook is activated by default.
 So you can enable a playbook of the initial version directly.
 For details, see Enabling a Playbook.
 Scenario 2: Using a playbook of a custom version If you want to use a playbook that is not enabled, you can modify the playbook version and then enable it.
 To enable a custom playbook version, take the following steps: 1.
 Copy a playbook of a version.
 2. Edit and submit the playbook version.
 3. Review the playbook version.
 4. Enable the playbook.

-10.2 Playbook Orchestration Management
+11.2 Playbook Orchestration Management

-10.2.1 Enabling a Workflow
+11.2.1 Enabling a Workflow